 The end result?
 Our client had a solution that would automatically download and install updates whenever it was connected to the internet, could work offline or online at events depending on how good the internet connection was and enabled customers to email content to themselves.
 This made the updating process easy and seamless for the teams.

 Thanks for reading.
 We know there can be a lot to take in when looking for an interactive touchscreen experience you can update yourself, but trust us when we say that it’s definitely worth it.
 The end result should mean a seamless, interactive experience that’s bespoke to your brand (if you go for option 2, that is!) and is easy to update from anywhere in the world.

 If you decide to go for a bespoke CMS that’s been built from scratch to update an interactive touchscreen, it should mean you don’t have to be too tech-savvy to easily make the changes you need – and it should also allow access for everyone who needs it.

 Alternatively, there are plenty of off-the-shelf CMS and touchscreen experience software options available – just check that it’ll be able to do everything you need (including supporting the different types of content formats that you’ll want to use).

 Feeling a bit uncertain of your next steps?
 An interactive touchscreen specialist should be able to listen to your needs and talk you through your best options, with some free, impartial advice.
 They’ll also be able to show you some previous examples of their work, to give you a better idea of what’s possible.

 Would you like to learn more about creating an interactive touchscreen experience you can update in-house – from anywhere in the world?
-Just get in touch – we’d love to hear from you!
+Just get in touch today on +44 (0)117 329 1712 or firstname.lastname@example.org.
+We’d love to hear from you!